nbeaver/tengwarscript-install-guide/README.rst

     \Tquesse\TTacute\Ttinco\TTdoubler\TTthreedots
     \end{document}

-Make sure the names of the fonts match the names in `tengwarscript.map`_.
+Make sure the names of the fonts match the names in ``tengwarscript.map``.
+On Debian, this file is at `</usr/share/texlive/texmf-dist/fonts/map/dvips/tengwarscript/tengwarscript.map>`_.

 You will need to do a lot of renaming of the ``.ttf`` files if you take the manual route (Option 2).

-Note: the ``tengtest.tex`` file in the documentation requires ``texlive-lang-spanish``.
+Note: the ``tengtest.tex`` file in the documentation requires the ``texlive-lang-spanish`` Debian package.

-.. _tengwarscript.map: /usr/share/texlive/texmf-dist/fonts/map/dvips/tengwarscript/tengwarscript.map

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Provenance status of Tengwar fonts for LaTeX